-GENERAL CERTIFICATION

-In accordance with Section 4.32.010 of the Code of the County of Los Angeles, the contractor, supplier, or vendor certifies and agrees that all persons employed by such firm, its affiliates, subsidiaries, or holding companies are and will be treated equally by the firm without regard to or because of race, religion, ancestry, national origin, or sex and in compliance with all antidiscrimination laws of the United States of America and the State of California.
+Con stractor Name Add ress Inte rnal Revenue Service Employer Identification Number GENERAL CERTIFICATION sup sub bec ccordance with Section 4.32.010 of the Code of the County plier, or vendor certifies and agrees that all persons empl sidiaries, or holding companies are and will be treated equal ause of race, religion, ancestry, national origin, or sex a crimination laws of the United States of America and the States loyed by lly by the tand in co such firm, irm withou mpliance its affiliates It regard to o CONTRACTOR'S SPECIFIC CERTIFIC CATIONS 1.
+The Contractor has a written policy statement prohibiting discrimination in all phases of employment.
+Yes □ No □ 2.

-CONTRACTOR'S SPECIFIC CERTIFICATIONS

-1. The Contractor has a written policy statement prohibiting discrimination in all phases of employment.
-Yes 🗆 No 🗆 2.
 The Contractor periodically conducts a self analysis or utilization analysis of its work force.
-Yes 🗆 No 🗆 3.
+Yes □ No □ 3.
 The Contractor has a system for determining if its employment practices are discriminatory against protected groups.
-Yes 🗆 No 🗆 4.
+Yes □ No □ 4.
 Where problem areas are identified in employment practices, the Contractor has a system for taking reasonable corrective action, to include establishment of goals or timetables.
-Yes 🗆 No 🗆

-Authorized Official's Printed Name and Title
+Yes □ No □ Autl norized Official's Printed Name and Title Autl norized Official's Signature Date

-Authorized Official's Signature